andersfibiger/csharper/README.md

 * Omnisharp doesn't recognize the inserted mockings until it's been restarted or vscode reloaded.
 * The inserted mockings can be below the test class scope if there is not sufficient space before
-* Using statements for the inserted dependencies are not inserted

 ## Release Notes

+### 0.1.0

+* Inserting all using statements which are not present in test file
+* Try fixing too much white3space

 ### 0.0.3